tryton/trytond/doc/topics/reports/index.rst

 ---------------------------------------

-By default instances of the models the report is for are passed in to the report via a list of objects called `objects`.
-These objects behave just as they would within trytond itself.
+By default instances of the models the report is for are passed in to the report via a list of objects called `records` (or `record` if `single` is `True`).
+These records behave just as they would within trytond itself.
 You can access any of the models relations as well.
 For example within the invoice report each object is an invoice and you can access the name of the party of the invoice via `invoice.party.name`.
 Additional objects can be passed to a report.
 This is discussed below in `Passing custom data to a report`.

 Within Tryton the underlying model the report can be found by following the Menu to ``Administration > UI > Actions > Report``.
 Furthermore in tryton the